ken-warren/top_UK_youtubers_2024/README.md

 ## Data Source

 The data on top 100 U.K Youtubers contrywise is available on [Kaggle](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise).
-Since the data is in a different language, you can download the Python-translated dataset [here]().
+Since the data is in a different language, you can download the Python-translated dataset that gets the total subscribers, total videos and total views [here](https://github.com/ken-warren/top_UK_youtubers_2024/blob/main/assets/datasets/youtube_data_from_python.csv).

 ## Tools